 Instead of just celebrating a high open rate, ask what happens next.
 How many of those opens turn into a real conversation?
 That’s the number to obsess over.
 The industry average reply rate for cold outreach is a dismal 2-3%.
 With a well-tuned, multi-channel cadence, you can achieve much higher rates.
 Always try new things and see what works best for your audience.
 Track how many people reply to your messages and how many of those replies become customers.

-Let Engagement Signals Guide Your Next Move
+Use Engagement to Guide Your Next Move

 Your prospects are constantly giving you clues about their interest level.
 They open your email multiple times, click a link to your pricing page, or view your LinkedIn profile.
 These are real-time engagement signals, and they are pure gold for a sales rep. They tell you who to focus on right now.
 A prospect who just opened your email for the fifth time this morning is far more likely to take your call than someone who hasn’t engaged at all.